rorito/layer-ui-web-customer-widget/README.md

 #### Running the Sample

 1. `git clone git@github.com:layerhq/layer-ui-web-customer-widget.git`
+1. `git checkout web-xdk-pre1` (change branches)
 1. `npm install`
 1. `grunt build`
 1. Copy your LayerConfiguration.json file from your quickstart demo application that was generated for you from the Developer Dashboard; this goes in the root folder
 1. start a simple webserver that can serve simple files
+1. Setup User ID and Participant IDs in the sample files
 1. Load `single-conversation-demo.html` or `multiple-conversation-demo.html`

 #### Adding to your App